hapax/hapax.github.io/assets/reality.md

 The Renegade has just as many stories to tell as the Hunter.

-In a universe so much older, and larger, and stranger than anything the old myths prepared us for, we need a new set of stories and meanings to orient us.
-Science provides those meanings; it makes the universe full.
+In a universe so much older, and larger, and stranger than anything the old myths prepared us for, we need a new set of stories to orient us, and science provides them. <!--; it makes the universe full.-->
-It tells us that the force which drew the apple and hauls the eath, also swells the cosmos.
+It tells us that the force which drew the apple and hauls the earth, also swells the cosmos.
 It tells us that when stars die, they rip holes in spacetime.
 It tells us that there is a rare, self-replicating substance called life, and on at least one planet, it has come to know itself.

-Ultimately, science is the act of falling in love with reality.
+Science is really just this strange substance, life, falling in love with reality and filling it with meaning.

+I'll conclude by returning to our original question: how to be a scientist if the stereotypes are wrong.
 You can wear anything you like.
 Your skin can be any colour.
 You can be male, female, or non-binary.
 It doesn't matter.
-As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and probably much more, to be a great scientist.
-And with that, I will conclude.
-Thank you very much for listening.
+As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and probably much more, to be a great scientist. <!-- And with that, I will conclude.--> Thank you very much for listening.

 <!-- Far from being empty, the universe is a tapestry of densely interwoven